Sravdar/pywayfire/README.md

 ### Usage examples

-Basic usage is simple, import the `wayfire.ipc` module, create a socket (it will auto-detect the compositor by using the `WAYFIRE_SOCKET` environment variable) and call its functions.
+Basic usage is simple, import the `wayfire.ipc` module, create a socket (it will auto-detect the compositor by using the `WAYFIRE_SOCKET` environment variable) and call its functions:

 ```py
 from wayfire import WayfireSocket